Thailand issues new charges against fugitive Red Bull heir - Local News 8

 The Bangkok South Criminal Court on Tuesday approved an arrest warrant for Vorayuth Yoovidhya, grandson of the creator of Red Bull, according to Royal Thai Police spokesperson, Colonel Krissana Pattanacharoen.

-The warrant was issued after police filed two new charges against Vorayuth, 38, for reckless driving and drug use, Pattanacharoen said.
+The warrant was issued after police filed three new charges against Vorayuth, 38.
+The allegations include reckless driving resulting in death, drug use, and not stopping after an incident to help and inform authorities.

 Better known by his nickname “Boss,” Vorayuth grew up in one of Thailand’s most prominent families.
 His grandfather, the late Chaleo Yoovidhya, created the Red Bull energy drink — a fizzy mix of vitamins, sugar, and caffeine — and built it into a global empire.

-Note: Correction: An earlier version of this story did not mention a third charge that Thai authorities added to the arrest warrant for Vorayuth Yoovidhya after it was issued.